Space in Schools

 The students’ task is to form a virtual design company which will make a bid for the design of the Bio-Medical Space Hub.
 They will have to build a 3D model of the Space Hub and then present their design ideas to a team of industry judges.

 The challenge is an exciting and fun learning environment for students.
-Students are encouraged to go beyond the minimum, be creative and innovative to explore different design option.
+Students are encouraged to go beyond the minimum, be creative and innovative to explore different design options.
 Some of the problems students will face when designing the Bio-Medical Hub may combine the challenges faced by engineers when building a full-scale hospital with those required when designing small operational spaces on the Future Submarine project.

 The problem will introduce students to virtual reality software, help students develop problem-solving skills and will promote working and contributing to a team environment.